 Create Ansible playbooks to provision the virtual machines

 Now, we need to create your ansible-playbook that is used to provision our virtual machine.
 I’ve created an example of a playbook that will automatically install Docker.
 Of course, you can simply change the playbook to whatever your need is.
-By the way, if you’re looking for more useful examples of ansible-playbooks, just have a look at my GitHub repository ansible-boilerplates.
-You can simply use and modify them in a variety of different use-cases and setups.
+By the way, you find useful examples on my GitHub repository ansible-boilerplates.
+Of course, you can simply use and modify them in a variety of different setups.

-Vagrant completely handles the provisioning and authentication part.
-You don’t need to enter any passwords or public SSH keys.
+Because Vagrant completely handles the provisioning and authentication part, you don’t need to enter any passwords or public SSH keys.

 --- - hosts: all become: yes tasks: - name: install prerequisites apt: name: - apt-transport-https - ca-certificates - curl - gnupg-agent - software-properties-common - name: add apt-key apt_key: url: https://download.docker.com/linux/ubuntu/gpg - name: add docker repo apt_repository: repo: deb https://download.docker.com/linux/ubuntu focal stable - name: install docker apt: name: - docker-ce - docker-ce-cli - containerd.io update_cache: yes - name: add userpermissions shell: "usermod -aG docker vagrant"